-Although Jordan's education system is considered one of the best in the Arab world, the language barrier deters most expat parents from enrolling their children in local public schools.
-Since classes are taught in Arabic, it can be daunting to propel an expat child into such unfamiliar territory.
+Although Jordan's education system is considered one of the best in the Arab world, the language barrier usually deters expat parents from enrolling their children in local public schools.

 That said, very young children are able to adopt a new language much faster than teens or adults.
 Learning Arabic and growing up alongside local children can help them to assimilate culturally, making public schools a useful option for those planning to stay in Jordan for the long haul.